tiffgerst/cosmwasm-book/src/actor-model/idea.md

 of the system are passive and cannot observe the environment actively - they only react to messages from other system participants.
 Also in KFC, the seller would not schedule subtasks for particular chefs; instead, he would leave tasks to be taken by them, when they are free.
-It is not the case, because as before - chefs cannot actively listen to the environment.
+This is not the case, because as before - chefs cannot actively listen to the environment.
 However, it would be possible to create a contract for being a chef's dispatcher which would collect all orders from sellers, and balance them across chefs for some reason.